Tehuelche people: Influence from the Mapuches

 The Tehuelche people south of the Río Negro had a female chief: María la Grande.
 Her successor, Casimiro Biguá, was the first Tehuelche chief to make treaties with the Argentine government.
 His sons, Chiefs Papón and Mulato, ended up on a reserve in southern Chile.

 The Tehuelche people had to live with Welsh immigrants who, since the second half of the 19th century, began to settle in Chubut: the relations were generally harmonious between the two groups.
 In 1869, Chief Biguá recognized the need to defend the Welsh against a potential attack from Chief Calfucurá.

-Little information is known about Tehuelche culture before the use of the horse, although their socioeconomic organization resembled that of the Ona people from Tierra del Fuego.
+Little information is known about Tehuelche culture before the use of the horse, although their socioeconomic organization resembled that of the Selkʼnam people from Tierra del Fuego.
 The introduction of the horse by the Spaniards, which they became acquainted with as of 1570, transformed the social organization of Tehuelche people: the introduction caused groups to develop dependencies on horses in their daily lives.
-Like the indigenous groups in the North American Great Plains, the Tehuelche also worked the thicket steppes of Patagonia, living mainly off of guanaco and rhea meat (ñandú or choique), followed by South Andean deer, deer, Patagonian mara and even puma and jaguar meat, in addition to certain plants (although late, they learned how to cultivate the land).
+Like the Indigenous groups in the North American Great Plains, the Tehuelche also worked the thicket steppes of Patagonia, living mainly off of guanaco and rhea meat (ñandú or choique), followed by South Andean deer, deer, Patagonian mara and even puma and jaguar meat, in addition to certain plants (although late, they learned how to cultivate the land).
 As for fish and shellfish, there were certain cases where their consumption was banned: for example, some groups had prohibited the consumption of fish.
 Their groups used to consist of between 50 and 100 members.The adoption of the horse meant an extensive social change in Tehuelche culture: the new mobility altered their ancestral territories and greatly affected their movement patterns.
 Before the 17th century east–west movements prevailed in pursuit of guanacos; however, as of the dawn of the equestrian complex, longitudinal movements (from south to north and vice versa) were very important in establishing extensive exchange networks.
 In the mid-19th century the Aonikenk exchanged their skins and mollusks for cholilas (strawberries, blackberries, raspberries, Magellan barberry, Chilean pine tree seeds, Cyttaria, buds and Chilean bamboo buds, etc.) and apples with the Gennakenk people of Neuquén, the upper valley of Río Negro and the so-called 'country of Strawberries', or Chulilaw (the region approximately bounded to the north by Lake Nahuel Huapi, to the east by the low mountains and morraines called Patagónides, to the west by the high summits of the Andes and to the south by Lake Buenos Aires/General Carrera).

 The horse, or more precisely, the mare, became a principle part of the Tehuelche diet, leaving guanacos in second place.
-The Selknam from Tierra del Fuego did not develop a comparable dependency on horses.
+The Selkʼnam from Tierra del Fuego did not develop a comparable dependency on horses.